How to hand paint Delft tiles

 When does the course start and finish?

 You will need to be here for 10.00am on Saturday morning.
-Overnight accommodation can be arranged for those travelling long distances.
+Overnight accommodation will be needed for those travelling long distances.
+There are many good hotels and B&Bs in the area.

-With breaks for coffee, lunch and tea, we aim to down paintbrushes at or around 5.00pm on Saturday afternoon, allowing time to wind down and get ready for supper and a glass of wine (all included in the tuition charge).
+With breaks for coffee, lunch and tea, we aim to down paintbrushes at or around 5.00pm on Saturday afternoon, allowing time to wind down and get ready for supper and a glass of wine at the local pub for those at a loose end (prices are reasonable).
 We hope very much that those not staying the night will also be able to join us.

 On Sunday, the course begins again at 10.00am and wraps up at 4.00pm to allow for long journeys home.